gucasassi/vagrant/01-getting-started/README.md

 ````
 </br>

 That's all, I hope you found it useful.
+In the next section we will see how to [synchronize folders](/02-synced-folders/README.md)  between host and guest virtual machine.